michiganian/shakestream/README.md

     &nbsp;&nbsp;sock_rec.bind(('IPADDRESS', 8889))
     Run seismo.py manually or build and run the container
     I realize I'm presuming the reader has knowledge of how to run this as a background process or build and run a container.
-    I'm running it in a rootless podman container</ul>
+    I'm running it in a rootless podman container

 ### Step 3 Setup the http server
-    <ul>Prepare shake.html and download d3.js
+    Prepare shake.html and download d3.js
     Edit shake.html, setting the websocket server IP and port
     Look for this line
     var shakedat = new WebSocket("ws://WEBSOCKETIPADDRESS:WEBSOCKETPORT");